olleharstedt/olleharstedt.github.io/_posts/2022-06-11-type-safe-query-builder-php-psalm.markdown

 categories: programming
 ---

-Caveats below.

-Main point: Use Psalm type annotations to statically disallow faulty states.
+**Main point: Use Psalm's type-annotations to statically disallow faulty states in a class.**

 [Psalm](https://psalm.dev) is a static analyser for PHP.